s0m3y3/WeatherDashboard/README.md

 ## Credits

-API of weather and geocode from: https://openweathermap.org/weather-conditions
+API from openweathermap, for their weather and geocode data. (https://openweathermap.org/weather-conditions)

 ## License
 Please refer to the LICENSE in the repo